-When one reads through the other papers in this special issue of Statistical Science, there is one common denominator in addition to Bayesian analysis, namely the complexity of the models envisioned and processed by these papers.
-This complexity may be at the parameter level, as in non-parametric models, it may be at the observation level, as the large and convoluted datasets found in genomics and machine learning, or it may be at the inferential level, as in model choice and model determination.
-One must then realize that this level of complexity was unheard of in Bayesian statistics at the end of the 80's where (retrospectively) crude approximations were used in simpler models like mixtures, even though simulation methods like importance sampling were already available at that time (see, e.g., Hammersley and Handscomb, 1964, Ripley, 1987, Oh and Berger, The prodigious advances made by 1993).Bayesian analysis in methodological and applied directions during the previous decade have only been made possible by advances of the same scale in computing abilities with, at the forefront, Markov Chain Monte Carlo (MCMC) methods, but also considerable improvements in existing techniques like the EM algorithm (Meng and Rubin, 1992, Meng and van Dyk, 1997), both as a precursor to the Gibbs sampler in missing data models (Section 3.3) and as a statistically tuned optimization method.
-Other earlier methods like quadrature representations and Laplace approximations (Robert and Casella, 1999,
+Reading through the other papers in this special issue of Statistical Science reveals another common denominator in addition to Bayesian analysis, namely the complexity of the models envisioned and processed.
+This complexity may be at the parameter level, as in nonparametric models, at the observation level, as in the large and convoluted data sets found in genomics and machine learning, or at the inferential level, as in model choice and model determination.
+This level of complexity was unheard of in Bayesian statistics at the end of the 1980s, where (retrospectively) crude approximations were used in simpler models like mixtures, even though simulation methods like importance sampling were available at that time (see, e.g., Hammersley and Handscomb, 1964; Ripley, 1987; Oh and Berger, 1993).
+The prodigious advances made by Bayesian analysis in methodological and applied directions during the previous decade have been made possible only by advances of the same scale in computing abilities with, at the forefront, Markov chain Monte Carlo (MCMC) methods, and also considerable improvements in existing techniques like the expectationmaximization (EM) algorithm (Meng and Rubin, 1993; Meng and van Dyk, 1997), both as a precursor to the Gibbs sampler in missing data models (Section 3.3) and as a statistically tuned optimization method.
+Other earlier methods like quadrature representations and Laplace approximations (Robert and Casella, 1999, Chapter 3) did not lead to the same breakthroughs, because they both required more analytical input and did not provide intuitive evaluations of the degree of approximation involved.